 3. prepared academically and experientially for graduate studies or professional studies in political science, public administration, international affairs, or law;

-4. well-trained academically and experientially for productive careers in politics and government, public administration, law, business, education, community service, survey research, or journalism.
+4. well-trained academically and experientially for productive careers in politics and government, public administration, law, business, education, community service, or journalism.

-In support of the liberal arts and sciences mission of the college and ISU, the Department of Political Science participates in the General Education Program, the Honors Program, the International Studies Program, the Women’s Studies Program, and Social Science Education.
+In support of the liberal arts and sciences mission of the college and ISU, the Department of Political Science participates in the Foundational Studies Program, the Honors Program, the International Studies Program, the Women’s Studies Program, and Social Science Education.

-The Department of Political Science offers one curriculum leading to a bachelor of arts or bachelor of science degree.
-Candidates for either degree must successfully complete the University requirement of a minimum of 124 credit hours, including General Education course work, as well as the requirements for the departmental major.
-Candidates for a bachelor of arts degree must also complete two years, or the equivalent, of a foreign language.
+The Department of Political Science offers two curricula leading to a bachelor of arts or bachelor of science degree.
+Candidates for either degree must successfully complete the University requirement of a minimum of 120 credits, including Foundational Studies course work, as well as the requirements for the departmental major.
+Candidates for a bachelor of arts degree must also complete two years, or the equivalent, of a non-native language.
 A minor is not required for either degree.

 Recognizing the diverse needs of students, the department offers two curricular paths for attaining a major in political science: one strictly in political science; the other in legal studies, for students with a specific interest in the study of law.
 The department also offers minors in civic leadership, legal studies, political science, and public administration.
 The curricular patterns for the department’s programs are drawn from the five major fields of political science—American politics, political theory, public law, comparative politics, and international relations—and allow for a wide range of course selection.
 Through regular consultation with departmental faculty, students are provided with as much breadth of contact with the areas of political science as desired within the framework of the student’s interests and career objectives.